Tomáš Berdych: 2013: Longest doubles match ever, second Davis Cup title

 In 2013 Berdych signed a clothing sponsorship deal with H&M, replacing Nike.
 He reached his third consecutive quarterfinal at the 2013 Australian Open before falling to eventual champion Novak Djokovic.
 He then participated in the 2013 Davis Cup and he teamed up with Rosol in Davis Cup doubles against Switzerland playing the second longest ever ATP match.
 He then made back-to-back finals at the Open 13 and at the Dubai Tennis Championships losing to Jo-Wilfried Tsonga in three sets despite having match point and to Novak Djokovic in straight sets, respectively.
 And then he made a semifinal showing at the BNP Paribas Open losing to Rafael Nadal.
 At the Sony Open Tennis, he was upset by Richard Gasquet in the quarterfinals.

 In the clay season, Berdych back to back semifinals of Masters 1000 events at the Mutua Madrid Open losing to Stanislas Wawrinka in three after defeating Andy Murray in the quarterfinals and the Internazionali BNL d'Italia defeating Novak Djokovic for just the second time in 13 meeting before losing to Nadal in straight sets.
 However, at the French Open, He lost in the first round to Gaël Monfils, in a long five set match, 5–7 in the fifth set.
 At the Queen's club championship, Berdych joined forces with Ivan Lendl in a charity doubles match against Andy Murray and Tim Henman, which they eventually lost 6–4.
 Berdych then went on to play Wimbledon, where he reached the quarterfinals before losing to eventual runner-up Novak Djokovic.

-At the Rogers Cup, Berdych was defeated by Canadian Vasek Pospisil in the Third Round.
-However, Berdych bounced back at the Western & Southern Open, pulling off an upset in the quarterfinals by defeating Andy Murray 6–3, 6–4 but subsequently lost in the semifinals to Rafael Nadal.
+At the Rogers Cup, Berdych was defeated by Canadian Vasek Pospisil in the third round.
+However, Berdych bounced back at the Western & Southern Open, pulling off an upset in the quarterfinals by defeating Andy Murray but lost in the semifinals to Rafael Nadal.
 At the US Open he made it to the fourth round before being defeated by Stanislas Wawrinka.
 He reached his third final at the PTT Thailand Open falling to Canadian Milos Raonic in two tight sets.
 Berdych qualified for the fourth straight year for the ATP World Tour Finals, where he scored a win against David Ferrer in straight sets, but lost against Rafael Nadal and Stanislas Wawrinka, both in three sets.